smartcontractkit/chainlink-polkadot/substrate-node-example/specs/README.md

 * [chainlink-no-admin-funds.json](chainlink-no-admin-funds.json) is a spec the same feed creators but the admin is Ferdie which has no endowment.

 The `--chain` command of the node is modified to accept also feed config json files like [feedconfig.json](feedconfig.json) directly.
 In this case the same config as `--dev` is used but with feed config of the given json file.
+In addtion the `--chain` option also accepts a feed config string directly.

 ```shell
 ./target/release/node-template --chain=./specs/feedconfig.json --tmp --alice